nandac/letterloom/docs/manual.typ

 )
 ```

-*Note:* If only one signature is specified, the `signature-alignment` parameter can be used to align the signature to the left, right, or center of the page.
+*Note:* If only one signature is given, the `signature-alignment` parameter can be used to align the signature to the left, right, or center of the page.
 This parameter is ignored if multiple signatures are specified.

 === Optional Parameters

-The following optional parameters enable you to add additional fields like an attention line, a list of cc recipients, a list of enclosures, and a footer to your letter.
+The following optional parameters enable you to add additional fields like an attention line, a list of cc recipients, a list of enclosures, and a footer to your letter if desired.

 #v(5pt)